The JWST Advanced Deep Extragalactic Survey: Discovery of an Extreme Galaxy Overdensity at $z = 5.4$ with JWST/NIRCam in GOODS-S: Analysis Results

-The most notable examples of galaxies disagreeing with the empirical relation include one well above the main sequence at high stellar mass (JADES$-$GS$+$53.13858$-$27.79024) and two somewhat below the main sequence at intermediate stellar mass (JADES$-$GS$+$53.08901$-$27.84191 and JADES$-$GS$+$53.08901$-$27.84191) despite large uncertainties in the inferred SFRs.
-We note that the galaxy well above the main sequence at high stellar mass is likely an active galactic nucleus (AGN) and will be the subject of future work.
+The most notable examples of galaxies disagreeing with the empirical relation include one well above the main sequence at high stellar mass (JADES$-$GS$+$53.13859$-$27.79025) and two somewhat below the main sequence at intermediate stellar mass (JADES$-$GS$+$53.06799$-$27.80816 and JADES$-$GS$+$53.18328$-$27.77894) despite large uncertainties in the inferred SFRs.
+We note that the galaxy well above the main sequence at high stellar mass is an active galactic nucleus (AGN), originally identified as a broad line $\mathrm{H} \alpha$ emitter in \citet{Matthee:2023} with a line width of $2200 \pm 500\,\mathrm{km/s}$.
 Combined with our relatively low SFR detection limit ($\sim 2.1\,M_{\odot}/\mathrm{yr}$, see Section~\ref{SectionTwoThree}), the fact that our sample agrees with the empirical relation suggests that we are sampling the bulk of the star-forming population at these redshifts despite our selection criteria.
 However, we should mention that we are likely missing some amount of dusty star-forming galaxies (DSFGs), which historically have been used as tracers to identify protocluster candidates at these redshifts \citep[for a review of environmental galaxy evolution, see][]{Alberts:2022}.

 To test the impact of the assumed SFH, we compare the \texttt{Prospector} derived stellar masses and SFRs for the three different SFH models.
-We remind the reader that for Figure~\ref{fig:starforming_mainsequence} and Table~\ref{tab:physical_properties}, the assumed SFH is non-parametric with ``continuity'' prior.
-Compared to the non-parametric SFH with ``bursty continuity'' prior, the derived stellar masses are a bit larger ($\Delta \approx 0.1\,\mathrm{dex}$) with large scatter ($\sigma \approx 0.7\,\mathrm{dex}$) while the derived SFRs are broadly consistent ($\Delta \approx 0.0\,\mathrm{dex}$) with large scatter ($\sigma \approx 0.8\,\mathrm{dex}$).
+We remind the reader that for Figure~\ref{fig:starforming_mainsequence} and Table~\ref{tab:physical_properties}, the assumed SFH is non-parametric with the ``continuity'' prior.
+Compared to the non-parametric SFH with the ``bursty continuity'' prior, the derived stellar masses are a bit larger ($\Delta \approx 0.1\,\mathrm{dex}$) with large scatter ($\sigma \approx 0.7\,\mathrm{dex}$) while the derived SFRs are broadly consistent ($\Delta \approx 0.0\,\mathrm{dex}$) with large scatter ($\sigma \approx 0.8\,\mathrm{dex}$).
 Compared to the parametric SFH, both the derived stellar masses and SFRs are broadly consistent ($\Delta \approx 0.0\,\mathrm{dex}$) with large scatter ($\sigma \approx 0.8\,\mathrm{dex}$ and $\sigma \approx 1.0\,\mathrm{dex}$, respectively).
 We find that the inferred \texttt{Prospector} parameters considered here do not depend strongly on the assumed SFH.